This BLOG On Jumbo Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On February 12th, 2020

 Mortgage lenders require two years tax returns for mortgage qualification as well as W-2’s for mortgage loan borrowers to determine their assets, income, and liabilities.

-- Mortgage lenders rely on the W-2’s from the past two years plus the mortgage borrower’s current pay check stubs in determining monthly gross income when qualifying for traditional mortgage loan.
+- Lenders rely on the W-2’s from the past two years plus borrower’s current paycheck stubs in determining monthly gross income when qualifying for traditional mortgage loans

-- With self employed borrowers mortgage lenders will need to rely the borrower’s monthly income from the borrowers tax returns.
+- With self-employed borrowers, lenders will need to rely on the borrower’s monthly income from bank statement deposit averages

 Tax Returns Of Self Employed Borrowers

-The way mortgage lenders determine income for those who do not have W-2’s and are self employed or is by averaging the adjusted gross income from the past two years income tax returns.
+The way mortgage lenders determine income for those who do not have W-2’s and are self-employed or is by averaging the adjusted gross income from the past two years of income tax returns.

-- Bank Statement Mortgage Loans for Self Employed borrowers now make qualifying for a Jumbo Loan possible.
+Bank Statement Mortgage Loans for Self Employed borrowers now make qualifying for a Jumbo Loan possible without income tax returns.

-- So what happens if a borrower filed a tax extension for 2016 and want to purchase a home and needs a mortgage.
+- So what happens if a borrower filed a tax extension for 2017 and want to purchase a home and needs a mortgage

-- The mortgage lender will need a copy of the 2016 tax extension and need 2014 and 2015 tax returns.
+- The lender will need a copy of the 2017 tax extension and need 2015 and 2016 tax returns

 Underwriters Average Two Years Tax Returns For Mortgage Qualification

-What happens if the mortgage loan borrower needs higher income and needs to file 2016 tax returns that has currently has a tax extension?
+What happens if the borrower needs higher income and needs to file the 2017 tax returns that have currently had a tax extension?

-- The mortgage lender might also require to provide a copy of the cancelled check that was submitted with 2016 IRS tax returns.
+Lenders might also require to provide a copy of the canceled check that was submitted with 2017 IRS tax returns.